Neutrino-nucleus interactions and the determination of oscillation parameters: The electron-nucleus cross section

 \subsection{The impulse approximation}

-The Impulse Approximation (IA) scheme, extensively employed to analyze electron-nucleus scattering data in the region in which the non relativistic approximation breaks down \cite{Benhar:2006wy}, is based on the premise that at momentum transfer $\m{q}$ such that $\m{q}^{-1}~<<~2 \pi/d$, $d$ being the average distance between nucleons in the target nucleus, the nuclear scattering process reduces to an incoherent sum of collisions involving individual nucleons, as illustrated in Fig. \ref{IA:cartoon}, the remaining $A-1$ particles acting as spectators.
-Moreover, final state interactions between the outgoing hadrons and the spectator nucleons are assumed to be negligible.
-Within this picture, the relativistic particles in the final state are completely decoupled from the recoiling nucleus, and the description of their motion becomes a trivial kinematical problem.
+The Impulse Approximation (IA) scheme, extensively employed to analyze electron-nucleus scattering data in the region in which the non relativistic approximation breaks down \cite{Benhar:2006wy}, is based on the premise that at momentum transfer $\m{q}$ such that $|{\bf q}|^{-1}~\ll~d/\pi$, $d$ being the average distance between nucleons in the target nucleus, the nuclear scattering process reduces to an incoherent sum of collisions involving individual nucleons\textemdash as schematically illustrated by the diagram of Fig. \ref{IA:cartoon}\textemdash the remaining ${\rm A}-1$ particles acting as spectators.
+Moreover, as a first approximation, final state interactions (FSI) between the outgoing hadrons and the spectator nucleons are assumed to be negligible.
+Within this picture, the relativistic particles in the final state are completely decoupled from the recoiling nucleus, and the description of their motion becomes a trivial kinematical problem\footnote{In the literature the approximation scheme in which FSI are neglected is sometimes referred to as Plane Wave Impulse Approximation (PWIA).}.

-Under the assumptions underlying the IA, the nuclear current of Eq.\eqref{def:curr} simplifies to a sum of one-body terms, while the final state factorizes into the direct product of the hadronic state $x$, produced at the interaction vertex with momentum ${\bf p}_x$, and the state describing the $(A-1)$-nucleon residual system, carrying momentum ${\bf p}_n$\footnote{Note that the discussion of this Section is not restricted to the QE sector.
-To the extent to which a description of the elementary interaction vertex is available, it can be readily applied to resonance production and deep-inelastic scattering.}.
+Under the assumptions underlying the IA, the nuclear current of Eq.\eqref{def:curr} simplifies to a sum of one-body terms, while the final state factorizes into the product of the hadronic state $x$, produced at the interaction vertex with momentum ${\bf p}_x$, and the state describing the recoiling $(A-1)$-nucleon system, carrying momentum ${\bf p}_{\rm R}$\footnote{Note that the discussion of this Section is not restricted to the QE sector.
+To the extent to which a description of the elementary interaction process is available, it can be readily applied to resonance production and deep-inelastic scattering.}.
 As a consequence, in Eq.~\eqref{nuclear:tensor} we can replace

 implying